About Development Transformations (DT):

 The Civil Society in Syria Program (CSSP) is funded by the U.S. Department of State’s Bureau for Near Eastern Affairs Office of Assistance Coordination (NEA) and implemented by Development Transformations (DT).
 The program aims to increase the ability of civil society organizations, advocacy organizations, and individuals to serve, represent, and advocate for all Syrians and hold local governance structures accountable.
 It aims to increase citizen participation, help strengthen non-sectarian voices, expand the moderate space, and provide increased accountability for local governance structures in the targeted regions of Syria.

-The Grants Manager will be based in Croatia and reports directly to the Regional Program Manager.
+The Grants Manager will be based in Berlin and reports directly to the Regional Program Manager.
 The Grants Manager will participate in the development of grant proposals, and is the liaison between DT/CSSP and grantees for implementation issues.
 The Grants Manager is responsible for management the implementation of grant agreements.
 Grants Manager responsibilities include but are not limited to:

 - Work with Grant Development Managers (GDMs) to develop grant budgets, consistent with related objectives, expected outputs and grant proposals;

 - Ensure proper negotiation of terms and conditions for grants and modifications, as necessary, with focus on analyzing budget estimates to ensure all costs conform with NEA and DT/CSSP regulations and policies;